aflin/rampart/docs/source/rampart-main.rst

    var data = rampart.utils.hexify(hexstring);

 Return Value:
    :green:`Buffer`.
-Each two character hex representation converted to binary.
+Each two character hex representation converted to a byte in the binary string.

 Example: